cloud-gov/cg-dashboard/CONTRIBUTING.md

 - No need to estimate.
 - Put things in icebox first.
 - How things get prioritized into the backlog.
+- What to call branches?
+Should we put the issue number in them?
+Other conventions

 ### Code reviewing
 - Have ready to merge label which anybody can merge. (helps async work)